-- 71. Coercive behaviour is an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish, or frighten their victim.
+Coercive behaviour is an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish, or frighten their victim.

-- 72. Research indicates that living within a home where domestic abuse takes place is harmful to children and can have a serious impact on their behaviour, wellbeing and understanding of what a normal relationship is.
+Research indicates that living within a home where domestic abuse takes place is harmful to children and can have a serious impact on their behaviour, wellbeing and understanding of what a normal relationship is.
+We recognise that witnessing domestic abuse or becoming involved has an impact on a child / young person that needs support.

-- 73. Children witnessing domestic abuse is recognised as 'significant harm' in law.
+Children witnessing domestic abuse is recognised as 'significant harm' in law.
 These children may become aggressive; display anti-social behaviours; suffer from depression or anxiety; or fail to reach their educational potential.
-Indicators that a child is living within a relationship with domestic abuse include:
+Staff in our school are made aware, through training and updates that the indicators that a child is living within a relationship with domestic abuse include:

 - withdrawn

 - suddenly behaves differently

 - anxious

 - clingy

 - depressed

 - aggressive

 - problems sleeping

 - eating disorders

 - wets the bed

 - soils clothes

 - takes risks

 - misses school

 - changes in eating habits

 - obsessive behaviour

 - nightmares

 - drugs

 - alcohol

 - self-harm

 - thoughts about suicide

-- 74. These behaviours themselves do not indicate that a child is living with domestic abuse, but should be considered as indicators that this may be the case.
+These behaviours themselves do not indicate that a child is living with domestic abuse, but should be considered as indicators that this may be the case.
 If staff believe that a child is living with domestic abuse, this will be reported to the designated safeguarding lead for referral to be considered to children's social care.

-- 75. Training that is provided in our school includes information about trauma informed processes and ACEs (Adverse Childhood Experiences) so as to support the recognition and understanding of the impact domestic abuse can have on children.
+Training that is provided in our school includes information about trauma informed processes and ACEs (Adverse Childhood Experiences) so as to support the recognition and understanding of the impact domestic abuse can have on children.